buraksekili/tyk-docs/tyk-docs/content/tyk-on-prem/installation/kubernetes/helm-chart.md

 {{< warning  success >}}
 **Warning**

 To get started quickly, you can use `redis.yaml` and `mongo.yaml` manifests to install Redis and MongoDB inside your Kubernetes cluster.
-Please note that these provided manifests must never be used in production and for a quick start evaluation only.
+These provided manifests must **never** be used in production and are for a quick start evaluation purpose only.
 Use external DBs or Official Helm charts for MongoDB and Redis in any other case.
 We provide these manifests so you can quickly have Tyk up and running, however they are not meant for long term storage of data.
 {{< /warning >}}

 ```{copy.Wrapper}